mariaclaudianicolai/PredictionsOnGeneratedSyntheticTracks/Readme.md

 ## 1. Generating and Plotting Synthetic Tracks

-To start with, we'll generate coordinates (x and y) and plot them to visualize the track lines.
+We'll begin by generating coordinates (x and y) to create synthetic track lines.
+Specifically, we'll generate two classes of tracks.
 ### 1.1 Memory Concept

 Each generated track shares a memory factor.
 This memory factor indicates the degree of similarity between tracks.
 For instance, tracks with a memory factor of